teamwize/panel-app/README.md

 # Teamwize

 ## Introduction
 Teamwize is an open-source **vacation tracker web application** built for small to medium-sized companies to efficiently manage and track employee time off.
-Admins can manage day off requests, employee details, and organization settings through a user-friendly interface.
+Admins can manage leave requests, employee details, and organization settings through a user-friendly interface.

 ## Features
 - **Organization Management** (Admin Only): Admins can manage organization settings such as company details, week start day, and working days.